njahn82/rev_flip_results/results.md

 LS                            23                 15
 Total                        152                100

+#### d) How many journals have been associated with scholarly societies or academic institutions?

+Our dataset contains information about whether scholarly societes or academic institutions are related to fully open access journals that were converted to  toll-access.
+We obtained 107 (70 %) reverse-flip journals that were either published together with a scholarly society (N = 59) or at an academic institution (N = 48).

 ### Research Question 4: How old were the journals when the reverse flips happened?